Kim Lewis (academic)

+Apart from his work in academia, Dr. Lewis is a co-founder of NovoBiotic Pharmaceuticals, Arietis Pharma, Holobiome, Flightpath Biosciences and Odyssey Therapeutics.

 Education

-Lewis received a B.S. in Biology in 1976 and a Ph.D. in Biochemistry in 1980, both from Moscow University.
+Lewis received both his B.S. in Biology (1976) and his Ph.D. in Biochemistry (1980) at Moscow University.

 Career

 In 1976, Lewis joined Moscow University as a researcher.
-He continued working there until 1984, when he applied to emigrate to the USA.
+He continued working there until 1984, when he applied to emigrate to the US.
 He moved to the United States in 1987, where he joined University of Wisconsin as a research associate.
-In 1988, he left University of Wisconsin and joined MIT as an assistant professor.
-He left MIT to join University of Maryland, Baltimore in 1994.

-Lewis joined Tufts University as a Research Associate Professor in 1997 and taught there until 2001, when he joined Northeastern University.
+In 1988, he joined Massachusetts Institute of Technology as an assistant professor in the Applied Biology Department.
+After the disbandment of that Department, he joined University of Maryland, Baltimore in 1994.
+Lewis joined Tufts University as an associate professor in 1997 and taught there until 2001, when he joined Northeastern University.
 In 2004, he became a distinguished research fellow, and in 2011, a distinguished professor at Northeastern University.